margaretmf/margaretmf.github.io/keycreativewriting.md

 ---------------------------------------------------------------------------------------------------------------------

 ## In My Own Words ##
-I am Margaret Furr, it rhymes with concur. <br>
+I am Margaret Furr.
+My last name rhymes with concur. <br>
 I am a writer, and I aspire to write a book over a lifetime. <br>
 I am musical, and I love looking at different angles to articulate a balance between the feminine and masculine perspectives in songs. <br>
 I am an engineer, who loves methods to the madness. <br>